Bartlett S. Durham: Final resting place

+Durham's grave at Maplewood Cemetery.

 Durham was laid to rest in a windowed iron coffin in an unmarked grave on the grounds of Antioch Cemetery in Orange County, wearing "gold-rimmed" glasses.
 Shortly after Durham County was formed, Julian S. Carr began a public campaign advocating the exhumation and reburial of Bartlett Durham's remains within his namesake city.
 Nearly a decade after Carr himself had died, Durham officials exhumed the coffin on June 27, 1933, with Mayor W.F.
 Carr and County Commissioner John Harris officially accepting the remains for the city and county.
 It was transported to Hall-Wynne Funeral Home, where it lay in state for several days.
 Reburial took place Jan.
 2, 1934, in Maplewood Cemetery, under a marker that lists incorrect middle name, and erroneous dates of birth and death.